 You can then install Meteor, which is used as the Vulcan build tool.

-Clone the Vulcan repo locally, then:
+Clone the Vulcan Starter repo locally.

 Note that you can also start the app with:

 meteor --settings sample_settings.json